 Monitors need daily exposure to UVB light.
 Use a high-output bulb, such as the Zoo Med 10.0, and position the basking site within 6-12 inches of it.
 Mercury vapor and halogen bulbs broadcast UVB over greater distances and emit beneficial UVA radiation as well.

 Temperature should be maintained at a range of 79-85 F for most species.
-Incandescent bulbs should be used to create a basking site of 90-95 F. Ceramic heaters or red/black reptile “night bulbs” may be employed to provide heat after dark.
+Incandescent bulbs should be used to create a basking site.
+While some do well with basking sites set at the more-or-less “standard” lizard temperatures of of 90-95 F, many monitors need to warm themselves to 120 F or even higher; please post below for details on individual species.
+Ceramic heaters or red/black reptile “night bulbs” may be employed to provide heat after dark.
 Under-tank heaters may be used to create a warm basking surface.

 Provide your monitor with the largest home possible, so that a thermal gradient (areas of different temperatures) can be established.
 Thermal gradients, critical to good health, allow reptiles to regulate their body temperature by moving between hot and cooler areas.